Fabian2598/O-2-Model/README.md

-O(2) model and Ising model with the Worm Algorithm (in two dimensions until now).
+2d and 3d O(2) model 2d Ising model with the Worm Algorithm.
 The programs compute the energy, the magnetization density and the specific heat.